 Visits can be arranged individually or in small groups of three or four faculty.
 Ideally visits include class visitations; discussions with faculty and staff; and exploration of local community settings.
 They will be arranged by Student International Academic Affairs and participating departments.

 The grant includes international transportation and three to four days at the field-site.
-To apply, please submit a letter to Dr. Moira Rogers, Acting Director, Student International Academic Affairs.
+To apply, please submit a letter to Bo White, Interim Director, Student International Academic Affairs.
 The letter should explain the reasons for your interest in visiting a particular field-site and should be accompanied with a letter of support from your Department Head.

 Building a New Field-site: A Collaboration (Proposals will be accepted on an on-going basis.)